John Abraham: Personal life

 During the filming of Jism in 2002, Abraham began to date his co-star Bipasha Basu.
 While together, the two were often referred to as a supercouple in the Indian media.
 Abraham once stated, "I have always kept quiet about my personal life and will continue to maintain a dignified silence.
 It's just the way my parents raised me.
 I rather leave it at speculation."
 The couple broke up in 2011.

 Abraham is married to Priya Runchal, an Indian-American financial analyst and investment banker from the United States but native to McLeod Ganj, whom he met in Mumbai in December 2010.
 They married on 3 January 2014.
 Runchal is also the chairperson of NorthEast United FC.

 Off-screen, Abraham is a bodybuilder and fitness model and he abstains from smoking, consuming alcohol, and any intoxicants, although he did smoke as part of filming No Smoking (2007) and Dishoom (2016) but later quit the habit after filming ended.
 Due to this, he often avoids many parties and functions.
 Abraham is a sport bike collector.

 Other work and media image

-Abraham is widely known as one of the most popular "Action Heroes" in Bollywood.
+Abraham is widely known as one of the "Action Heroes" in Bollywood.
 Rediff.com noted that Abraham is an actor who is "well aware of his limitations and scores high on both -- disarming modesty and sharp career moves".
 Forbes India noted, "Abraham has had an unconventional but successful career."
-Filmfare stated, "John's macho charm, sculpted body and a dynamic screen presence hasn’t faded over the years."
+Filmfare stated, "John's macho charm, sculpted body and a dynamic screen presence hasn't faded over the years."
 It termed him a "reliable draw at the box office".
 Verve termed him "good-natured, down-to-earth star" and stated, "John has reinvented himself to emerge as a stronger performer on celluloid".